Coordinates | Thursdays from 10 AM to noon in room 021 of Ludwigstrasse 31. |

 Course description | Machine learning is about generalizing from data.
 As such, machine learning is directly confronted with one of the most famous puzzles in philosophy, Hume's problem of induction.
 This seminar considers the philosophical problems of inductive inference from the perspective of the mathematical theory of machine learning.
 We will focus on the classical framework of statistical learning theory, but also explore the current debate about the need for a different kind of theory to explain the generalization of modern algorithms like deep neural nets. |

 Contents and material | The first part of the seminar (until the Christmas break) centers on the problem of induction and statistical learning theory.
 We will go through the philosophical booklet of Harman & Kulkarni (2007) and part I (Foundations) of the machine learning textbook by Shalev-Shwartz & Ben-David (2014).
-Additionally, we will look at two other approaches in the philosophy of science to the problem of induction based on machine learning theory (namely, meta-induction and formal learning theory).
 This part of the course will be more lecture-based, but each lecture we will start with a discussion question.
 To get some practice with statistical learning theory, there are weekly exercises from the textbook that you have the option (not the obligation) to hand in for feedback.
 The second part of the seminar (after the Christmas break) is devoted to the modern debate about the shortcomings of statistical learning theory and the apparent need for a new kind of theory to explain generalization behavior of contemporary learning algorithms.
-Here each meeting is devoted to one particular paper, which should be read in advance, and the focus is on discussion.
+Here each meeting is devoted to one particular paper, which we read in advance, and the focus is on discussion.
 See the below schedule and material for the details.
 The material is not yet set in stone (especially for the second part), and may be adjusted in light of the interests of the participants. |

 Prerequisites | This is a philosophy seminar, and our focus will be on conceptual issues.
 It will be helpful to already have some knowledge of machine learning, but none is required.
 We will go through the basics of statistical learning theory in the first half of the course, so no prior knowledge of this theory is presupposed; but this will ask for some mathematical maturity and in particular some familiarity with probability theory. |